Kiwi Fruit During Pregnancy – Benefits & Precautions

 3. Calcium

-Calcium is essential for developing of the baby’s bones, muscles, teeth, and heart.
+Calcium is essential for the development of the baby’s bones, muscles, teeth, and heart.
 Kiwi fruit contains 5.5% calcium; if your dairy consumption is low or if you are lactose intolerant, it would be advisable to include calcium-rich kiwi in your diet.
 It also contains magnesium, which improves the absorption of calcium.

 4. Hormonal Balance

-Hormones can create havoc during pregnancy as you may suffer from depression, feel tired or feel stressed.
+Hormones can create havoc during pregnancy, as you may suffer from depression, feel tired, or feel stressed.
 A serving of kiwi can help balance hormones, which can prevent any mood swings from occurring.

 5. Low Calories